 To many Indigenous Australians, there is precious little to rejoice about on January 26th.
 It marks the loss of traditional land, the loss of family and the very near destruction of a culture that had endured for tens of thousands of years.
 It marks the beginning of discrimination, persecution and oppression; the beginning of a structured system of economic and social inequality that persists today.
 Indigenous people on average die 10 years younger than non-Indigenous people.
 The Indigenous infant mortality rate is almost twice as high as the rate for non-Indigenous people.
 These shameful statistics owe to the higher rates of poverty most Indigenous communities continue to face.
 Analysis of data from the 2011 Household, Income and Labour Dynamics in Australia (HILDA) survey found that Aboriginal and Torres Strait Islander people were almost twice as likely to experience poverty than other Australians.
 It is understandable that Indigenous people do not find much to celebrate on January 26th.
 It marks the beginning of a cruel system of oppression, the effects of which are still being felt today.

 January 26th is not a date worth of national celebration.
 Changing the date will not fix everything.
 It won’t erase the very real inequities Indigenous Australians continue to face – only a concerted societal push to close the gap between Indigenous and non-Indigenous outcomes could do that.
 But changing the date means acknowledging that there was a real, concerted effort to eradicate the Aboriginal race here in Australia.
-That would be a healthy symbolic step towards reconciliation.
-In the interests of lasting inter-cultural understanding, Australia’s national celebration should not be commemorated on a day that marks the beginning of a genocide.
+Owning up to this dark history would be a healthy symbolic step towards reconciliation.
+In the interests of lasting inter-cultural understanding, Australia’s national celebration cannot be commemorated on a day that marks the beginning of a genocide.
 The date of Australia Day must be changed.